mist64/cbmbus_doc/7 JiffyDOS.md

 In theory, this should also be possible the other way round.
 Layer 3 (bus arbitration) should be replaceable in a way that layer 2 does not have to care.
 One could create a new protocol stack and decide that the connectors and byte transmission protocols (layers 1 and 2) of IEEE-488 and Standard Serial are fine, the bus arbitration protocol on layer 3 should be redesigned.
 This would be possible, because layer 2 has no knowledge of the workings of layer 3 – and doesn't require any.

 This is not the case with JiffyDOS though.
-The detection protocol needs knowledge of the "TALK/LISTEN" protocol on layer 3: On the device side, the Standard Serial bit receive code (layer 2) for commands has to detect the delayed last bit, and check whether it was a TALK or LISTEN command addressed to itself.
+The detection protocol uses knowledge of the "TALK/LISTEN" protocol on layer 3: On the device side, the Standard Serial bit receive code (layer 2) for commands has to detect the delayed last bit, and check whether it was a TALK or LISTEN command addressed to itself.

 In addition, the LOAD protocol is specific to the Commodore DOS protocol on layer 4, because it is triggered by using the magic DOS channels 0 for opening and 1 for transmission.
 It is also specific to the PRG file format, which is even above layer 4: Reading from channel 1 skips the first two bytes, the load address of a PRG file.